mendix/docs/ATS/Mendix+Appstore+Widgets+Actions/BootstrapRTE/Assert+BootstrapRTE+Value.md

 title: "Assert BootstrapRTE Value"
 ---
 ## Description
-Asserts that the BootstrapRTE value is equal to the given value
+Asserts that the BootstrapRTE value is equal to the given value.

 ## Supported widgets
  + BootstrapRTE